LiamsGitHub/WithingsNokiaAPI/README.md

 If you pass “” for any of the token or secret values, this will trigger the OAuth authorization process.
 Once a class instance is obtained, usage is as follows:

-client.make_dates(“2017-03-01″,”2017-03-23”) # Sets query range.
+'client.make_dates(“2017-03-01″,”2017-03-23”) # Sets query range.
 Format is yyyy-mm-dd.
-Start Date, End Date. status,data = client.body_measures() # Get weighing scale data (weight, fat mass etc) and blood pressure status,data = client.activity() # Get activity tracker data (steps etc) status,data = client.sleep() # Get sleep data from either wrist tracker or Aura sleep pad status, data = client.workout() # Get workout classification data
+Start Date, End Date. status,data = client.body_measures() # Get weighing scale data (weight, fat mass etc) and blood pressure status,data = client.activity() # Get activity tracker data (steps etc) status,data = client.sleep() # Get sleep data from either wrist tracker or Aura sleep pad status, data = client.workout() # Get workout classification data'

 Each of these return the data as a list of tuples or dictionaries like this: